 Together with Rome’s central station, Roma Termini, the Basilica di Santa Maria Maggiore is the most important building of the area.
 Thanks to its high position on top of the Cispius hill it also very visible.

-Nowadays Esquilino, and especially the area directly around the Piazza Vittorio Emanuele II, is an immigrant quarter, with a number of streets completely taken up by shops selling cheap Chinese clothing and trinkets.
+Nowadays Esquilino, and especially the area directly around the Piazza Vittorio Emanuele II, is an immigrant district, with a number of streets completely taken up by shops selling cheap Chinese clothing and trinkets.
 The streets nearer Termini are full of cheap Rome b&b’s and hostels.

 The main churches of the quarter are Saint Mary Major, Santa Croce in Gerusalemme and Santa Prassede.
 Other Esquilino tourist attractions are Porta Maggiore, where many aqueducts can be seen and the Museo Storico della Liberazione.